Compass: General Filtered Search across Vector and Structured Data: Evaluation

 We also note that NaviX often fails to reach the target recall, even when the number of computations is small.
 These cases are marked with ``$\times$'' labels in the figures.
 In these figures, the QPS and the number of computations for NaviX marked with $\times$ represent the results after it has exhausted the largest search size (\textit{ef}=1000).
 The reason NaviX frequently fails to achieve the target recall is that exploring two-hop neighbors is ineffective when the graph is disconnected into disjoint components due to attribute filtering.
 In such cases, any graph traversal will remain trapped within a component indefinitely.

+For Milvus and Weaviate, as they have no interface to expose their number of distance computations, we only report their QPS in all the evaluations.
+Milvus adopts a cost-based method on the basic pre-filtering, in-filtering and post-filtering strategy; while Weaviate combines the pre-filtering and in-filtering strategy.
+The lack of filtered-search optimizations makes them generally under-perform to other methods.

+For Prefiltering, it is not competitive unless the number of conjunctions increases to four, resulting in an overall passrate decreasing to approximately 1\%.
+This is because, when dealing with large datasets, a selectivity as stringent as 1\% still generates too many intermediate results after filtering.
+As an exact method, each of these results requires a distance comparison with the query vector, which places it at the lower end of the QPS spectrum.

 Another observation is that Compass exhibits a desirable property similar to that of classical relational database systems, where QPS generally increases as the number of relational filters grows.
-In contrast, the other methods experience the opposite trend -- QPS degrades as the number of relational attributes increases.
-This property of Compass is attributed to the cohesive cooperation between the proximity graph and the clustered relational indices, which help guide any disconnected traversal out of the sub-component.
-In contrast, other methods perceive additional relational filters as increasingly challenging due to the increased graph disconnectivity.
+In contrast, the other methods perceive additional relational filters as increasingly challenging due to the increased graph disconnectivity.
+They experience the opposite trend -- QPS degrades as the number of relational attributes increases.

+As discussed in \cref{section:discussions}, while more selective conjunctions typically reduces the connectivity of the proximity graph (negatively impacting most baselines), in Compass, more selective conjunctions actually decreases its reliance on the proximity graph.
+Instead, it increasingly depends on the clustered B+-trees, which: (1) are hardly affected by graph disconnections; and (2) benefit from having fewer candidates.